elizabethdaly/data-analysis-project/README.md

 ##  3. Regression <a name="section2"></a>
 For this part of the assessment, we have been asked to analyse if there is a relationship between the total bill and the tip amount.
 The simplest relationship would be a linear one.
 That's reasonable when we consider that tips (especially in the US) are usually a fixed percentage of the total bill.
-In the notebook we first use Seaborn to visualize any linear relationships between our two variables of interest using Seaborn regplot.
+In the notebook we first use Seaborn to visualize any linear relationships between our two variables of interest using Seaborn **regplot**.
 This does not give us any fitting parameters such as the slope and intecept of the linear fit, or any metrics to assess the quality of the fit, but it's a good start.

-Do simple linear regression as per week 9 lectures.
-Calculate cost etc.
+We perform a simple linear regression analysis of the data as per week 9 lectures. **numpy.polyfit** can calculate the slope and intercept of the best fit line, but we must use **numpy.corrcoef** to evaluate the strength of the linear relationship between the total bill and tip amount.
+This function returns a matrix from which we can calculate the R<sup>2<sup> value as explained in the xxx reference below.
+The fitting parameters for our linear model are:
+- slope = 0.105
+- intercept = 0.920
+- R<sup>2<sup> = 0.457

 ![SimpleLinReg](images/LSQalldata.png)

 We then move on to using two packages, Statsmodels and scikit-learn, to perform linear regression and return fitting parameters and metrics.
 Statsmodels is a Python package for performing statistical analysis of data - we are interested in the OLS (Ordinary Least Squares) module for performing linear regression.
 OLS involves fitting a linear model with coefficients to minimize the residual sum of squares between the observed data points and the best fit.
 Scikit-learn is a machine learning package which can also perform OLS fitting.
 Strictly speaking there is no need to perform regression with both packages, but I do it once in the notebook and then stick to scikit-learn, which is useful for making predictions using the dataset.